z7076/jichen.github.io/_pages/cv.md

 Education
 ======
+* PH.D. in Engineering Science, University of Oxford, 2024-2028 (Expected)
-* M.S. in Electrical Engineering, Tsinghua University, 2021-2024(expected)
+* M.S. in Electrical Engineering, Tsinghua University, 2021-2024
 * B.Eng. in Electrical Engineering and Automation, Harbin Institute of Technology, 2017-2021

 Work experience